evanx/cryptoserver/README.md

 When the app is running, you can view the URL <a href="https://localhost:8443/help">`https://localhost:8443/help`</a> in your browser.
 Actually this should just render this `README.md.` Incidently any connection without a cert client, is redirected to `/help.`

 The following illustrates a data-encrypting key (DEK) saved in Redis, protected by multiple custodians using split-knowledge secrets.
-The concatenated clear-text secrets of a duo of custodians is used as the key-encrypting key (KEK).
-The split-knowledge secret is hashed using PBKDF2 with a large number of iterations, to combat brute-force attacks.
-The resulting hash is our KEK, and is used to encrypt the DEK using AES with a 256bit key length.
+The concatenated clear-text secrets of a duo of custodians is used to derive the key-encrypting key (KEK) using PBKDF2.
+A large number of iterations is used to make the hashing operation take as long as is tolerable, to combat brute-force attacks.
+The resulting hash is a KEK, which is used to encrypt the DEK (using AES with a 256bit key length).

 ```shell
 $ redis-cli keys dek:*